jorgedlt/jorgedlt.github.io/_posts/2025-08-01-the-greenhouse-companion.md

 Sometimes, when I walk into the greenhouse early in the morning, I check the light, feel the humidity, and think, somewhere in the background, an AI knows this pattern now.
 And that’s strangely comforting.
 It’s not farming by formula; it’s farming with awareness.

 We once relied on the almanac to tell us when to plant by the moon.
-Now, we have an almanac that learns our soil, our light, and our mistakes—and helps us get better, season by season.
+Now, we have an almanac that learns our soil, our light, and our mistakes.
+And helps us get better, season by season.

 ---

-*Jorge Luis de la Torre — I put the C in GRC.
+*Jorge Luis de la Torre.
+I put the C in GRC.
 I bring compliance to the table.*